• 1750 South Osprey Avenue

 Clinical features

 From a more general perspective, patients experience redness of the face and the eruption of small pus filled lesions.
-They might also develop multiple episodes of flushing of the face.
+They might possibly also develop multiple episodes of flushing of the face.
 With regards to the eyes, there can be irritation, redness and burning sensation of the eyes.
-Patients might feel like there is a foreign body within the eye and might also experience dry eyes.
+Patients might possibly feel like there is a foreign body within the eye and might possibly also experience dry eyes.
 Recurrent eye infections are common as are the formation of styes.
 Excessive thick secretions from the meibomian glands will be present.
-Patients might become sensitive to light.
+Patients might possibly become sensitive to light.

 On examination, the eyelid demonstrates excessive redness and prominent blood vessels (called telangiectasia).
-Patients might also develop conjunctivitis and infiltration of the cornea.
-Thickening of the cornea might also occur at certain parts.
+Patients might possibly also develop conjunctivitis and infiltration of the cornea.
+Thickening of the cornea might possibly also occur at certain parts.
 If left untreated, the cornea can become opaque and can distort the patient's vision.
-On top of this, patients might develop bacterial keratitis.
+On top of this, patients might possibly develop bacterial keratitis.

 Diagnosis

 Clinical examination is the best diagnostic modality.
-No specialist investigations are usually needed though histology might show the presence of various inflammatory cells in the conjunctiva.
+No specialist investigations are usually needed though histology might possibly show the presence of various inflammatory cells in the conjunctiva.

 Treatment

 Symptomatic treatment is the primary modality.
 Patients are advised to avoid triggers such as excessive exposure to sunlight, alcohol and spicy foods.
 Any thick secretions from the meibomian glands located in the eye can be expressed using hot compresses.
-Artificial tears might be required to lubricate the eye.
+Artificial tears might possibly be required to lubricate the eye.

 Antibiotic eye drops that contain tetracyclines (tetracycline, doxycycline) are very effective.
 Their primary action is on the bacteria that cause excessive secretions in the eye.
 Side-effects include diarrhoea and pancreatitis, though these are rare.
 Oral antibiotics are not offered to patients who do not have any symptoms.
 The dose of tetracyclines that is used is a lot less than what is used for an infection elsewhere in the body.
-Other antibiotics that might be used are azithromycin, clarithromycin and metronidazole.
+Other antibiotics that might possibly be used are azithromycin, clarithromycin and metronidazole.
 The latter is not very useful for rosacea that involves the eyes.

 Steroid eyedrops have also been used to manage eyelid disease, but are used with caution.
-Treatment of Helicobacter pylori might be required.
+Treatment of Helicobacter pylori might possibly be required.

-In cases where medical treatment is not enough, surgical treatment might also be offered.
+In cases where medical treatment is not enough, surgical treatment might possibly also be offered.
 This includes procedure such as keratoplasty to manage the corneal disease and reconstruction of the cornea using amniotic membrane.

 Effective treatment